How to Test Carbon Monoxide Alarm?

 • The exhaust gas has acidic gas components such as NOx that cancel the real CO sensor output.
 Special filters are needed to remove humidity, treat acidic gases, and condition the exhaust stream before it is exposed to the gas sensor of your CO detector.

-How Can I Test My Carbon Monoxide Detector?
+Technical Test: How Can I Test My Carbon Monoxide Detector?

-The proper way to test your carbon monoxide detector is to obtain a CO bottle or test can.
+The proper way to test your carbon monoxide detector is to obtain a CO bottle or CO test can gas.
 You can spray the gas onto the detector to confirm sensor function and proper LED and buzzer alarm operation.
 This type of testing is generally referred to as bump testing.
 There are many other method on How to Test Carbon Monoxide Alarm on YouTube and other resources, but exposing the CO alarm to real carbon monoxide gas is the ultimate test.

-How to Test Carbon Monoxide Alarm? (with Kebab stick)
+Home Test: How to Test Carbon Monoxide Alarm? (with Kebab stick)

 Another way to test your CO detector is the "kebab stick" method.